modante/LooPyStation/README.md

     - Green: When Track is Playing (not Muted)
     - Yellow: When Track is waiting the restarting of the Loop to Mute/UnMute or Solo/UnSolo
     - Red: Flashes when Loop is restarting
-- If a MIDI Capture Port is detected on Jack, launches **FluidSynth**
+- If a MIDI Capture Port is detected on Jack at boot, loads **FluidSynth**
-  - Loads the default FluidR3_GM.sf2 (can be changed)
+  - The output L+R of FluidSynth is connected to Input port of Looper in order to be recorded on selected Track.
+  - In the first change to FluidSynth Mode, loads the first (alphabetically) sf2 file on ./sf2 dir
-  - Pressing MODEBUTTON changes to FluidSynth Mode and the Prev/Next Buttons changes the Preset Number of GM SoundFont.
+  - Pressing MODEBUTTON changes to FluidSynth Mode and the Prev/Next Buttons changes the Preset Number of SoundFont.
-  - Pressing again MODEBUTTON changes to Looper Mode and the output L+R of FluidSynth is connected to Input port of Looper in order to be recorded on selected Track.
+  - Pressing again MODEBUTTON changes to Looper Mode.

 Works with **Jack** which allows an easy and powerfull configuration
   - All the physical inputs of soundcard (Jack capture ports) are connected to Input port of Looper